 Market participants that initiate an RfQ have an exclusive right to trade against any incoming orders by sending a matching directed order accept in response to one or more directed quote request responses.
 The initiator has the ability to select which response, if any, to execute against, meaning the initiator may accept (match against) all or partial quantity for one or several of the RfQ responses.
-Once that is done there is a match, and the trade is executed and published according to the Exchange Rules.
+Once the initiator accepts, there is a match and the trade is executed and published according to the applicable Exchange rules.

-The Directed Request for Quote functionality is available during continuous trading.
+The Directed RfQ functionality is available during continuous trading.

-There may be several RfQ processes for the same order book in parallel.
+There may be several RfQ processes for the same orderbook in parallel.

-8.1 Quote Request Workflow
+8.1 Quote request workflow